-Administered activities
+d) Administered activities

-The entity administers, but does not control, certain activities on behalf of It is accountable for the transactions relating to those administered activities but does not have the discretion to deploy the resources for the achievement of the entity's own objectives.
+AASB 1050.7 AASB 1050.24 The entity administers, but does not control, certain activities on behalf of the Crown.
+It is accountable for the transactions relating to those administered activities but does not have the discretion to deploy the resources for the achievement of the entity's own objectives.